Heinrich Pudor

-Heinrich Pudor (31 August 1865 in Loschwitz (near Dresden) – 22 December 1943 in Leipzig) was a German Völkisch-nationalist pundit and a pioneer of nudist culture in Germany.
+Heinrich Pudor (31 August 1865 in Loschwitz (near Dresden) – 22 December 1943 in Leipzig) was a German Völkisch-nationalist pundit and a pioneer of the Freikörperkultur (FKK; free body culture, naturism) in Germany.
 He took the pseudonyms Heinrich Scham and Ernst Deutsch.

 Life

 He was born the son of Friedrich Pudor, director of the Royal Conservatory in Dresden.
 Pudor initially studied music at the Dresden Kreuzschule and then at the conservatory.
 In 1886-87 he studied physiological psychology, philosophy and art history at the University of Leipzig, then moved to the University of Heidelberg, where he researched Schopenhauer's metaphysics of music and ideas, graduating in 1889.

 Before his father's death, when he took over his position as leader of the conservatory, he travelled in France and Italy.
 His travel sketches were published in 1893 and 1895, establishing his reputation as a travel writer.
 He later published similar descriptions of Scandinavian countries.
 When inaugurated as head of the Dresden conservatory, he came to the decision only to teach German music.
 This was vehemently criticized by the teachers and the Dresden government; consequently, Pudor sold his interest the conservatory in June 1890.